-ICAEW’s chartered accountancy qualification, the ACA, is one of the most advanced learning and professional development programmes available.
+ICAEW’s chartered accountancy qualification, the ACA, is a world leading international qualification and one of the most advanced learning and professional development programmes available.
 It gives you the knowledge and expertise to perform at the highest levels in accountancy, finance and business.

 You can train for the ACA qualification in all sectors, from accountancy practice and business to the not-for-profit and charity sectors.
-All you need to do is apply for an ACA training agreement with one of ICAEW’s authorised training employers or authorised training principals.
+All you need to do is apply for an ACA training agreement with one of our authorised training employers or authorised training principals.
 The training agreement details the commitment between you and your employer, and is key to your success and development.
-It’s also why 97 per cent of the ‘Best Global Brands’ employ ICAEW Chartered Accountants.
+It’s also why 97% of the ‘Best Global Brands’ employ ICAEW Chartered Accountants.

-Graduate training agreements typically take three years to complete and during this time you’ll gain practical work experience, develop your ethical understanding of business, enhance your professional skills and achieve a high level of academic excellence.
+The ACA is completed between three to five years, has four elements and is a combination of knowledge, skills, and experience.
+During this time you’ll gain practical work experience, develop your ethical understanding of business, enhance your professional skills and achieve a high level of academic excellence.

 To apply for an ACA training agreement you don’t need to have studied a business or finance-related subject at university.
 Each employer has their own entry criteria which you will need to meet before you can make your application.
 In addition to your academic achievements, employers want you to be motivated and career driven, as well as commercially aware.

 If you want your career to be challenging, rewarding and exciting, becoming an ICAS Chartered Accountant (CA) offers all this and more.